-Transport Museum at the Deutsches Museum: Our tips for the exhibition
+Transport section of the Deutsches Museum: Our tips for the exhibition

 Carriages, vintage cars, historic trains: What the is to see at the Verkehrszentrum

 Welcome to the world of transportation!
-The Verkehrszentrum transport museum of the German Museum features exhibits like huge trains, wagons and buses and vintage cars.
-There is plenty to discover here!
+The Verkehrszentrum transport museum of the Deutsches Museum features exhibits like huge trains, wagons and buses and vintage cars.
+There is a lot to discover here!

 Learn about the history of mobility in three exhibition halls

 The permanent exhibition is thematically divided into three different halls:

 - Mobility and technology

 Impressive, huge steam locomotives with old wagons stand at the specially built stations and can even be walked on.
 But things can also be a bit smaller: Other highlights include Benz's first car, Messerschmitt's cabin scooter and BMW's motorcycle, which set the world record in 1935.